Skip to content

 • Follow this link for a quick recap on annotation formats

-• Note that the start site of features in the .bed file is 1 less than the start site of features in the .gtf file: .bed uses 0-indexing and .gtf uses 1-indexing .i.e. "chr 1 100" in a GTF/GFF is "chr 0 100" in BED
+• Note that the start site of features in the .bed file is 1 less than the start site of features in the .gtf file: .bed uses 0-indexing (first position is numbered 0.) and .gtf uses 1-indexing (first position is numbered 1) .i.e. "chr 1 100" in a GTF/GFF is "chr 0 100" in BED

 • Let's build the command based on awk options 'selection_criteria {action}' input-file